ktsn/vue-designer/README.md

 To debug on VSCode, follow the below steps:

-1. Run `npm run watch` to start dev server.
+1. Run `yarn watch` to start dev server.
 2. Open VSCode and show debug pane on the left side of the editor.
 3. Run `Launch Extension` so that it opens a new window with enabling local Vue Designer.
 4. Select `Open Vue Designer` on command pallete.